Positivity of the CM line bundle for families of K-stable klt Fano varieties: Bounding the nef threshold

 \begin{proof} If $M$ is nef, $M^{(m)}$ is nef by definition.
 For the other direction, assume that $M^{(m)}$ is nef.
 Let $\iota : C \to X$ be a morphism from a smooth, projective curve.
 Take then the diagonal morphism $\Delta :C \to X^{(m)}$, which is defined by the equality $p_i \circ \Delta = \iota$ for each $i$.
 Then:

 Hence, $M \cdot C \geq 0$.
 As this works for any curve $C$ in $X$ we see that $M$ is nef. \end{proof}

 \begin{proof}[Proof of \autoref{thm:bounding_nef_threshold}] As both the consequences and the conditions of the theorem are invariant under base-extension to another algebraically closed field, we may assume that $k$ is uncountable.
-In particular, the very general geometric fibers show up also amongst closed fibers.
+In particular, as at the beginning of the proof of \autoref{thm:semi_positivity_curve}, whenever a property is true for very general geometric fibers, it is also true for some closed fibers.

 According to \autoref{lem:reducing_reduced_fibers} we may assume that all fibers of $f$ are reduced.
 In particular then for all integers $m>0$, $X^{(m)}$ is normal according to \autoref{lem:normal_stable_pullback_fiber_product}.
 Set $\lambda:=\lambda_{f, \Delta}$.